-This recipe is just for the 'chickpea sandwich filler' and not for the other bits of the sandwich.
+This recipe is just for the vegan chickpea tuna sandwich filler and not for the other bits of the sandwich.
 I'm assuming you know what you like in a sammy.
 Personally I like some crunch, so radishes are in.
 I also love some green stuff.
 In my case some rocket and any herbs that I have lying around.
 Also some kind of tomato is yummy.
 Add some extra chilli sauce if you like.
 It's your sammy, do what you want.
 Make it delicious.